 As long as you meet the school’s requirements for admission (i.e., SAT or ACT scores, essays, etc.), your child will be just as “normal” as the next child.
 Don’t sweat this one.
 Chances are, thanks to a highly personalized education, they’ll actually be ahead of the competition when it comes to independent thinking.
 That’s a good thing, I promise.

 5. Ok, let’s get real.
 What’s this going to cost me?

 Homeschooling is not a free endeavor, let’s be clear about that.
 In addition to your blood, sweat and tears, you’ll need to provide text books and supplies, plus you may want to add in additional activities like art or music lessons.
 But like most things, it is what you make it.

 Homeschooling can be done whether your budget is large or small – and in this case, less expensive does not mean lower quality.
-If you’re on a tight budget, search for used textbooks from local homeschool groups or online, rent textbooks from sites like Chegg and take advantage of many free resources available at your local library or from other online resources.
+If you’re on a tight budget, search for used textbooks from local or online homeschool groups, rent textbooks from sites like Chegg, and take advantage of the many free resources available at your local library or from other online resources.
 And, of course, you can reuse grade-specific materials if you’re teaching multiple children at varying grade levels.
 Think of these as academic hand-me-downs.
 The books might be a bit battered by the time they get to the youngest child, but they will have served their purpose.

 6. Do I Need to Wait Until the Start of the Next School Year to Get This Party Started?

 If you have made the decision to homeschool, then there’s no time like the present…if that’s what your family needs.
 In other words, you can withdraw your child at any time.
 Just be sure to read the section above about state requirements in Virginia.
 Provide your school division with your Notice of Intent before you withdraw your child and make sure you can meet any other necessary criteria within 30 days.
 Otherwise, you should be good to go.